-Intermittent fasting (IMF) is gaining wide spread popularity for its weight loss benefits as well as its positive effect on brain and general health.
+Intermittent fasting (IF) is gaining wide spread popularity for its weight loss benefits as well as its positive effect on brain and general health.
 But if you’ve never tried intermittent fasting, it does sound a bit odd, and many dismiss it as another fad diet.

 Here’s the most common intermittent fasting frequently asked questions.